SnowPilotOrg/dedupe_it/README.md

 After trying "AI-powered" solutions like the AWS Entity Resolution, I was frustrated to find that I still had to map fields and hand-tune "confidence scores".

-Dedupe It obviates manual configuration by fully utilizing LLM vector embeddings & chat completions.
+Dedupe It obviates manual configuration by using LLM vector embeddings & chat completions.

 ## How it works